tlalexandre/raphael-silva/README.md

 - __Future Implementations on the page__

-  -Use Javascript to put animations on the 3D shadows on the Home page.
+  - Use Javascript to put animations on the 3D shadows on the Home page.
-  -Use Javascript to change the layout of the gallery, with names of the creations written, that would display the creation on hover.
+  - Use Javascript to change the layout of the gallery, with names of the creations written, that would display the creation on hover.

+### Accessibility
+I have been mindful during coding this website to ensure that it was as accessible friendly as possible.I've made that possible by:
+ - Using semantic HTML
+ - Giving an alt attribute to every pictures on the websites
+ - Giving a aria-label to videos, and icons in the footer.
+ - Giving an aria-hidden attribute to the icons in the About page.
+ - Ensuring the colour contrast in the site is strong enough to meet the accessibilty norm.

 ### Validator Testing